-Services to treat kidney disease

-- Kidney disease education services to teach kidney care 20% coinsurance for each and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: In-Network and Out-of- Network Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible 20% Coinsurance for each Medicare-covered kidney disease education service.
+20% Coinsurance for each Medicare-covered outpatient dialysis service.
+Prior authorization is required Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Inpatient dialysis treatments will be covered as described in "Inpatient Hospital Care" section in this document.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies 20% Coinsurance for each Medicare-covered self-dialysis service training.
+20% Coinsurance for each Medicare-covered homedialysis equipment and supplies.
+Prior authorization is Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+For home support services, please refer to Home Health Agency Care section in this document.